🎉 75% of content is free forever — Unlock Premium from $10/mo →

 WHERE with Text

--- Exact match
+-- Exact match (case-sensitive in some databases)

 SELECT * FROM customers WHERE city = 'New York';

--- Case-insensitive (database dependent)
+-- Case-insensitive search

 SELECT * FROM customers WHERE LOWER(city) = 'new york';